JustinHsu1019/WhiteBoard/README.md

-# White Board - 雲端電子白板
+# White Board - Cloud-based Electronic Whiteboard
-## 介紹:
+## Introduction:
-此程式是一個簡易的電子白板，提供使用者直接在瀏覽器上繪畫。它不僅支援鼠標繪畫，還支援觸控屏幕。使用者可以選擇不同的筆觸大小和顏色，並擁有清除、筆、橡皮、上頁和下頁等功能按鈕。
+This application is a simple electronic whiteboard that allows users to draw directly in their browsers.
+It supports not only mouse drawing but also touch screens.
+Users can choose different brush sizes and colors and have buttons for functions like clear, pen, eraser, previous page, and next page.

-## 主要功能:
+## Key Features:
-1. 畫筆選擇: 使用者可以選擇畫筆的顏色和大小。
+1. Brush Selection: Users can choose the color and size of the brush.
-2. 全螢幕: 提供使用者全屏模式繪畫。
+2. Full Screen: Offers users a full-screen mode for drawing.
-3. 清除: 允許使用者清除畫布。
+3. Clear: Allows users to clear the canvas.
-4. 筆/橡皮切換: 使用者可以選擇使用筆或橡皮擦功能。
+4. Pen/Eraser Toggle: Users can choose to use the pen or eraser function.
-5. 換頁: 支援多頁功能，使用者可以在200頁之內進行切換。
+5. Page Switching: Supports multi-page functionality, allowing users to switch within 200 pages.

-## 如何使用:
+## How to Use:
-1. 打開 index.html 在您的瀏覽器中。
+1. Open index.html in your browser.
-2. 使用鼠標或觸摸屏幕進行繪畫。
+2. Draw using the mouse or touch screen.
-3. 利用右側的工具欄調整筆觸大小、顏色，或使用其他功能按鈕。
+3. Use the toolbar on the right to adjust brush size, color, or utilize other function buttons.

-## 技術細節:
+## Technical Details:
-1. HTML & CSS: 建立用戶界面和樣式。
+1. HTML & CSS: Establish the user interface and styling.
-2. JavaScript & jQuery: 處理繪畫功能、畫筆選擇、換頁功能等。
+2. JavaScript & jQuery: Handle drawing functions, brush selection, page switching, etc.
-3. Canvas: 使用HTML5的Canvas API 進行繪畫。
+3. Canvas: Drawing is done using the HTML5 Canvas API.

-## 待完善之項目:
+## Areas for Improvement:
-1. 當前的儲存機制依賴於localstorage，未來計畫將其遷移至伺服器端以便於更優化的資料管理。
+1. The current storage mechanism relies on localstorage.
+Plans are in place to migrate it to the server-side for optimized data management.
-2. 計劃加入共享白板功能，讓使用者能與親友共同繪製，合作完成心中的畫作。
+2. Planning to introduce a shared whiteboard feature, allowing users to co-draw with friends and family, collaboratively completing artworks.
-3. 擴展功能，新增背景選擇及圖片導入選項，提供用戶更多元的繪畫靈感來源。
+3. Expand functionalities, adding background selection and image import options, providing users with more diverse sources of drawing inspiration.
-4. 優化並美化使用者介面，使其更為直觀且友善。
+4. Optimize and beautify the user interface, making it more intuitive and user-friendly.

-## UI 介面:
+## UI Interface:

 ![UI](https://github.com/JustinHsu1019/WhiteBoard/assets/141555665/0c9259bd-4941-4b2d-8f73-d5003f03f314)